Frequently asked questions

 You can either give your solicitor a cheque made out to Will Aid (they will forward it to us) or you can donate safely online by credit or debit card by clicking here.

 The donation is voluntary and at your discretion.
 Solicitors participate in the scheme to raise the maximum possible funds for the Will Aid charities.
-Instead of charging their normal fee for drawing up a basic Will they are asking that you consider donating an equivalent sum to Will Aid.
-Please respect the value of the service they are providing by being prepared to donate at the suggested level of £95 for a single basic Will or £150 for a pair of basic matching or mirror Wills.
+Instead of charging their normal fee for drawing up a basic Will they are asking that you consider making a donation to Will Aid.
+The suggested donation amounts are £100 for a single basic Will or £180 for a pair of basic matching or mirror Wills.
 While solicitors’ fees vary round the country, most would charge considerably more than the suggested donation level.
-This level has been set to make the process affordable for all.

 How is the money raised by Will Aid spent?

-The donations and income from legacies, is spent on the work carried out by the nine charities.
-Since 1988, more than £15 million has been donated through Will Aid and millions more has been promised in legacies.
-The donations have improved the lives of children, families, older people and whole communities in the UK and around the world.
+Since 1988, more than £20 million has been donated through Will Aid and millions more has been promised in legacies.
+Will Aid donations support the participating charities work to improve the lives of children, families, older people and whole communities in the UK and around the world.
 The income from legacies will help ensure that the vital work of the Will Aid charities continues for future generations.

 Can I specify which of the Will Aid charities my Will-making donation will go to?